 “Get out of here!” he shouted.
 Correct

-2. When to use an em dash or ellipsis.
+2. Using an em dash or ellipsis.

 We use em dashes to indicate a speaker was interrupted.
-You add an ellipsis when a speaker’s words trail off, or an utterance is incomplete.
+You add an ellipsis when a speaker’s words trail off, or when an utterance is incomplete.

 “I was planning on buying–” she started.